dokku/dokku-datastore/README.md

 Usage: dokku-datastore [--version] [--help] <command> [<args>]

 Available commands are:
-    app-links    Lists all service links for a given app create       Creates a new datastore service
+    app-links    Lists all app links for a given app create       Creates a new datastore service
+    destroy      Destroys a datastore service
+    enter        Enters a service
     list         Lists all services of a given datastore type version      Return the version of the binary
 ```